mjseaman/dev_bootcamp_phase3_prep/exercises/README.md

 Missing template users/new, application/new....
 ```

 OK, cool!
-We have a controller setup, now we need a tempalte (or view) for our ```users/new``` page.
+We have a controller setup, now we need a template (or view) for our ```users/new``` page.
 Let's get it done in the next section.

 <h2 id="views">Views</h2>
 For an overview checkout the <a href="https://github.com/rguerrettaz/dev_bootcamp_phase3_prep/tree/master/overview#views" target="_blank">Views overview</a>